mikegcoleman/hybrid-workshop/README.md

 # Deploying Multi-OS applications to Docker EE
+Docker EE 17.06 is the first Containers-as-a-Service platform to offer production-level support for the integrated management and security of Linux AND Windows Server Containers.

-In this lab we'll build a hybrid Docker EE cluster, and then deploy both a Linux and Windows web app, as well as an application that includes both Windows and Linux components.
+In this lab we'll build a Docker EE cluster comprised of Windows and Linux nodes.
+Then we'll deploy both a Linux and Windows web app, as well as a multi-service application that includes both Windows and Linux components.

 > **Difficulty**: Intermediate (assumes basic familiarity with Docker)